Harvard Westlake Debates

 Please answer defense.

-If you bring theory/spreading into a PF round, I will automatically drop you and your speaks will be a 25.
+If you are spreading in a PF round without prior confirmation that your opponent is okay with spreading , I will automatically drop you and your speaks will be the lowest that the tournament permits.

 Feel free to email me with any questions about my paradigm